awsdocs/aws-codeartifact-user-guide/doc_source/repo-upstream-add-cli.md

 }
 ```

  To remove all upstream repositories from a repository, use the `update-repository` command and include `--upstreams` without an argument\.
-The following removes upstream repositories from a repository named `my-repo` that is contained in a domain named `my-domain`\.
+The following removes upstream repositories from a repository named `my_repo` that is contained in a domain named `my_domain`\.

 ```
-aws codeartifact update-repository --repository my-repo --domain my-domain --domain-owner domain-owner-id --upstreams
+aws codeartifact update-repository --repository my_repo --domain my_domain --domain-owner 111122223333 --upstreams
 ```

  The output shows that the list of `upstreams` is empty\.